reed-01/film-vault/server/README.md

 // An authenticated user can GET a list of films in their collection by RELEASE YEAR.
 // An authenticated user can GET a list of films in their collection by ACTOR.
 // An authenticated user can GET a list of films in their collection by DIRECTOR.

+// An authenticated user can DELETE a film from their collection.